-Many insurers are now offering coverage under the names cyber risk insurance, cyber hacking insurance, or cyber liability insurance.
+Many insurers are now offering cyber risk insurance, cyber hacking insurance, or cyber liability insurance.
 This kind of coverage may help you recoup revenue lost during a cyber attack, recover critical data and restore your operations.

-Some crime insurance polices also include coverage for computer fraud and funds transfer fraud.
-Other insurers offer social engineering coverage that includes phishing-related losses.
+Some crime insurance policies also include computer fraud and funds transfer fraud coverage.
+Other insurers offer social engineering coverage that provides for phishing-related losses.

 Protect Yourself Before, During, and After a Breach

-Cyber insurance can help with the money, time, and resources that may be necessary to recover from an attack.
-A breach may have exposed customers’ sensitive information, required you to pay for credit monitoring, or exposed you to fines if standards weren’t met.
-You insurer may be able to help you learn best practices when it comes to data security and keep you up date on the latest areas of risk and how to mitigate risk.
-They may also be able to help you put together an incident response plan in case something happens.
-Some insurers provide incident response experts, who can investigate the breach and limit the damage.
+Cyber insurance can help with the money, time, and resources necessary to recover from an attack.
+A breach may have exposed customers’ sensitive information, required you to pay for credit monitoring, or exposed you to fines if you didn’t meet standards.
+Your insurer may be able to help you learn best practices when it comes to data security and keep you up to date on the latest areas of risk and how to mitigate risk.
+They may also help you put together an incident response plan in case something happens.
+Some insurers provide incident response experts to investigate the breach and limit the damage.